mzoladki/Password_manager/README.md

 	When all that view has to do is render HTML file there is no need to take much fatter classes.
 	3. I decided to use RSA cryptosystem because it's easy to implement (especially with python librerys) and secure.

+## What to fix

+11.12.2018 -

+I think that the thing that should be fixed is adding/changing/deleting passwords without reloading the page.
+It's easy to do, and looks better for users.